 What is Attrition Rate?

-Tracking the employee attrition rate — often used interchangeably with the term “employee turnover rate” — is a crucial step for all companies seeking to ensure that their current organizational structure is functioning properly with no (or very limited) internal problems.
+By tracking a company’s employee attrition rate—often used interchangeably with the term “employee turnover rate”—companies can ensure that their current organizational structure functions appropriately with no (or limited) internal problems.

-The attrition rate measures the rate at which employees have left a company — either voluntarily or involuntarily — within a specified period.
+The attrition rate measures the rate at which employees have left their positions at a company—voluntarily or involuntarily—within a specified time frame.

 Employee retention is critical to a company’s long-term success, and the attrition rate provides insight into how effectively current employees are retained.